• Skip to primary navigation

 Cooks Tips

-• Galette dough needs to chill at least 2 hours in the fridge!
-Dough will keep in the fridge up to 2 days or in the freezer up to 1 month.
+• Chill the galette dough for at least 2 hours.
+It can be refrigerated up to 2 days or frozen for up to 1 month.

 berry glatte - post oven!
 Overhead shot of a very colorful mixed berry galette.